jakelevirne/edge-lab/docs/VerneMQ.md

 ### Netdata monitoring of Verne

-On one of the nodes, run NetData following the instructions in the [Netdata documentation](https://learn.netdata.cloud/docs/netdata-agent/installation/docker).
 When you then access the Netdata Agent Console via http://NODE:19999, you'll see on the right hand side that VerneMQ is automatically being monitored.

 ## Kubernetes VerneMQ Cluster Deployment